 The Good Governance and Public Administration Strengthening (GGPAS) program is a flexible, three-year initiative to help strengthen key public and private institutions critical to long-term stability and democratic growth.
 GGPAS provides targeted assistance for governance reform in order to:

 • Improve management processes in key institutions to formulate better policies and deliver services more effectively and efficiently;

 • Improve inclusiveness in policy-making and equitable service delivery for all citizens across the provinces.

-GGPAS employs a unique management model and an iterative approach to programming to help USAID better target assistance in the Kyrgyz Republic in the coming years.
-It is working across sectors as opportunities emerge, strengthening existing partnerships, and establishing new relationships with key institutions.
+GGPAS employs a unique management model to help USAID target assistance to reform-oriented institutions in the Kyrgyz Republic.
+It works across sectors as opportunities emerge, strengthening existing partnerships, and establishing new relationships with key institutions.
 Specific activities have been identified based on the demonstrated priorities of the government of Kyrgyz Republic and the comparative advantages of USAID.

 Major Focus Areas